PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And, as it turns out, I got there first.
 And I had a chest fulla gold, so, uh, boys, take him a way. "

 "we've got mountain passes, asshole.
 We're on the trade road to everywhere.
 And now, we've got a kingdom.
 And we're in business for ourselves."

+---

+"And you didn't drive me out.
+I was driven out by Orcs," protested

+"En-henh," said Boltac.
+"Prove it."

+"Prove it?" said the ex-Duke, "Why I am a descendant of a noble line.
+My word is my bond."

+"Not with me it ain't.
+I've known too many nobles.
+Your word and six coppers will get you a foul tasting ale at the Sign of the Bent Eelpout."

+"My Gods, is that foul establishment still there?"

+"It's being renovated," said Boltac, "My wife is quite fond of it."

+The free companions, I don't know *why* they call them that, because they sure don't come cheap.

+Whattya mean I'm not the King of Robrecht.
+I rode here in the King's Carriage.

+"Is that the ducal carriage?"
+Torvalds said with some contempt.

+"No. It used to be.
+See, the seal has changed.
+I drove the Duke out and took his carriage and his castle and his town."

+>"What is that sigil?
+A fish?"

+>"An eelpout.
+It's like a fishes ugly cousin.
+And you see those words?"

+>"Everybody pays their way?
+What kind of motto is that?"

+"It is our town," sputtered Torvalds nearly incoherent with rage.

+"And you didn't drive me out.
+I was driven out by Orcs," protested

+"En-henh," said Boltac.
+"Prove it."

+"Prove it?" said the ex-Duke, "Why I am a descendant of a noble line.
+My word is my bond."

+"Not with me it ain't.
+I've known too many nobles.
+Your word and six coppers will get you a foul tasting ale at the Sign of the Bent Eelpout."

+"My Gods, is that foul establishment still there?"

+"It's being renovated," said Boltac, "My wife is quite fond of it."